 Along with local health care providers, Public Health works to support HIV prevention by offering free condoms at all of our offices, and providing the opportunity for people to receive HIV testing and counselling at all of our sexual health clinics.
 HIV rapid tests are available at our Belleville sexual health clinics for eligible clients.

 In addition to other prevention strategies, pre-exposure prophylaxis (PrEP) is a highly effective HIV prevention strategy that is now available and being used in Canada.
 Health Canada has approved the use of oral PrEP to help prevent the sexual transmission of HIV, in combination with safer sex practices.
-To find out if PrEP is right for you, talk with your health care provider or visit a Public Health Sexual Health Clinic to discuss PrEP with a public health nurse.
+To find out if PrEP is right for you, talk with your health care provider or call the Hastings Prince Edward Public Health Sexual Health Line at 613-966-5500 ext.
+418.